jia-kai/yasap/README.md

 Dependencies: opencv, numpy

-## About the stacking algorithms

-Use `--stacker {mean,noext}` to choose the stacking algorithm.

-* `mean`: Arithmetic mean
-* `noext` (the default): Arithmetic mean, excluding min/max extremes.
-It is useful for removing airplane/satellite trails.

 ## An example workflow

 1. Shoot the milky way using high ISO and fast shutter to get pinpoint stars.